vikassharma217/SportRadar/approach.md

  Sprint 3: Integrate the provided JSON data to populate the calendar with event markers.

- NOTE: I have updated the provided json file and added 2 sample events from subject for cuurent month to pupullate them on calendar.
+ NOTE: I have updated the provided json file and added 2 sample events from subject for cuurent month to popullate them on calendar.

 TASK:
     Fetch JSON data;